 Decentralized energy systems are inherently rife with uncertainty and risk:

-- local community acceptance and governance, ...
+- local community and government must by in, ...

 Our difference is in our readiness to become one of the key stakeholders of these decentralized energy systems.

 For the new entrants into the hydrogen world, we offer a very pedagogic web tool called mobHy.
 MobHy offers trusted and exhaustive information about hydrogen mobility, including a catalogue of upcoming fuel cell vehicles.

 MobHy helps build the resilience of the communities interlinked with future hydrogen projects involving hydrogen as a fuel.